-A project post mortem is also colloquially referred to as a ‘project retrospective,’ It may be defined as a “process that has been initiated for evaluating the success (or failure) of a project's ability to meet business goals.”
+A project post mortem, colloquially referred to as a ‘project retrospective,’ may be defined as a “process that has been initiated for evaluating the success (or failure) of a project's ability to meet business goals.”

 Following are some tips for deriving the most out of a single or a series of ‘project post mortem’ meetings:

-Another point to note is that a ‘Project poet mortem” should be conducted even if the project was successful beyond the wildest dreams of the project stakeholders.
+Another point to note is that a ‘Project post mortem” should be conducted even if the project was successful beyond the wildest dreams of the organizers.
 The key learning points might be used to make sure that they may be replicated in other projects as well.

-As with all other types of meetings a project post mortem meeting should also have a pre-defined agenda.
-This will help make sure that the meeting stays focused and does not waste the precious time of the participants of the meeting.
+As with all other types of meetings, a project post mortem meeting should also have a pre-defined agenda.
+This will help make sure that there is zero possibility of the discussion going off the tangent and thereby wasting the precious time of the participants of the meeting.

-The point of the whole process is not to score or deduct points for subsequent performance appraisal of the various subordinates and project team members, but rather to help seek out constructive lessons that would be useful for future projects and their successful conclusion.
+The point of the whole process is not to score or deduct points for subsequent performance appraisal of the various subordinates and team members, but rather to help seek out constructive lessons that would be useful for future projects and their successful conclusion.